Baloch nationalism

-Baloch nationalism (Balochi: راج دۏستی بلۏچی) asserts that the Baloch people, an ethnic group native to Pakistan, Iran and Afghanistan are a distinct nation, and that their ethnicity overrides religious loyalty.
-The origins of modern Baloch nationalism coupled with the insurgency in Balochistan lie in the uncertainty regarding the signing of the Instrument of Accession (Kalat) around the time of the partition of India.
+Baloch nationalism (بلۏچی راجدۏستی) is an ideology that asserts that the Baloch people, an Iranic ethnic group native to Iran, Pakistan and Afghanistan, form a distinct nation.

-The News International reported in 2012 that a local survey organization "Gallup" conducted a survey that revealed that the majority of Baloch do not support independence from Pakistan.
-About 37 percent of Baloch were in favour of independence.
-Amongst Balochistan's Pashtun population support for independence was even lower at 12 percent.
-However, a majority (67 percent) of Balochistan's population did favour greater provincial autonomy.
-A survey in 2009 by the Pew Research Center found that 58% of respondents in Balochistan chose ″Pakistani″ as their primary mode of identification, 32% chose their ethnicity and 10% chose both equally.

 Baloch ethnicity and nationalism

-Baloch nationalism is mostly popular in southern and eastern parts of Balochistan.
+Baloch people are an Iranic ethnic group native to southeastern Iran, southwestern Pakistan and southern Afghanistan.

 The Baloch nationalist movement's demands have ranged from greater cultural, economic and political rights, to political autonomy, to outright secession and the creation of an independent state of Balochistan.
-The movement is secular and heavily influenced by leftist Marxist ideology, like its other counterparts in other parts of Pakistan.
+The movement is secular and was originally inspired by Marxist–Leninist liberation movements.

 The movement claims to receive considerable support from the Baloch diaspora in Oman, the UAE, Sweden, Norway, and other countries.
 Pakistan has repeatedly made claims that the Baloch nationalists have received funding from India, although these have been denied by India.
 Similarly, Afghanistan has acknowledged providing covert support to the Baloch nationalist militants.
 In the 1960s and 1970s, the Republic of Afghanistan provided sanctuary to Baloch militants.
 The Republic of Afghanistan had established training camps in Kandahar to train Baloch militants and also to provide arms and ammunition.

 Modern Baloch nationalism

-Baloch nationalism in its modern form began in the form of the Anjuman-e-Ittehad-e-Balochan (Organisation for Unity of the Baloch) based in Mastung in 1929, led by Yousaf Aziz Magsi, Abdul Aziz Kurd and others.
+Baloch nationalism in its modern form began in the form of the Anjuman-e-Ittehad-e-Balochan-wa-Balochistan based in Mastung in 1929, led by Yousaf Aziz Magsi, Abdul Aziz Kurd and others.
 In November 1929, Yousaf Aziz Magsi published an article stating the aims of the group, namely: